Not A Subscriber?

 They were all preceded by relentlessly tunnel visioning on a singular goal.
 Not by multitasking.

-When I targeted Big Tech, I did it because it would unlock everything:
+When I saw the opportunity to break into Big Tech, I temporarily sacrificed everything because I knew getting in would unlock everything:

-Identify the single goal that unlocks the next version of you.
+Identify that one.
+The single goal that unlocks the next version of you.
 Write it down.
 What would your life look like if you never tried?
 If you tried and failed?
 If you succeeded?

 Step 2: Create Stakes